Working with IMS programs

 2. You can modify any additional requirements to the new PSB file.
 For example, remove any PCBs not used in the newly refactored program, and ensure the order of the PCBs aligns with the order declared in the program.

-3. Inspect the LINKAGE SECTION of the newly refactored program to verify if all the variables that are specified in the IMS call statements are available, if not, move them from the WORKING-STORAGE SECTION to the LINKAGE SECTION, and update the USING clause of the PROCEDURE DIVISION statement accordingly.
-For example, if DBPCB is used in a CALL statement, then it must be available in the LINKAGE SECTION of the refactored program, and the PROCEDURE DIVISION statement must be updated by specifying DBPCB as part of the USING clause.
-For example, PROCEDURE DIVISION USING LTERMPCB, DBPCB.
+3. Inspect the LINKAGE SECTION of the newly refactored program to verify if all the variables that are specified in the IMS call statements are available, if not, move them from the WORKING-STORAGE SECTION to the LINKAGE SECTION, and update the PROCEDURE DIVISION accordingly.
+For example, if the LTERMPCB record structure name is used in a CALL to IMS Transaction Manager (TM), then the record must be available in the LINKAGE SECTION of the refactored program, and the refactored program is a sub-program that can be invoked.
+The PROCEDURE DIVISION statement must be updated by specifying the record as part of the USING clause, for example, PROCEDURE DIVISION USING LTERMPCB.

 4. Inspect the PROCEDURE DIVISION of the newly refactored program.
 If you find multiple ENTRY statements that are generated, you must edit them into a single statement.

 Note: There might be multiple ENTRY statements because it is possible to bring in code blocks that originate from different IMS programs.
-Hence, those programs have ENTRY statements that Z Refactoring Assistant will bring into the generated code.
+Hence, those programs have ENTRY statements that Z Understand will bring into the generated code.